delida/MOACDocs-CHN/docs/moac/js/chain3-mc-accounts.rst

 .. code-block:: javascript

-    import {Accounts} from 'web3-mc-accounts';
+    import {Accounts} from 'chain3-mc-accounts';

-    // Passing in the eth or web3 package is necessary to allow retrieving chainId, gasPrice and nonce automatically
+    // Passing in the mc or chain3 package is necessary to allow retrieving chainId, gasPrice and nonce automatically
     // for accounts.signTransaction().
     const accounts = new Accounts('ws://localhost:8546', null, options);